Blaque: Other media

-In addition to their recording work, Reed, Fears, and Williams appeared in the 2000 film Bring It On as members of the East Compton Clovers cheerleading squad, fronted by Gabrielle Union.
+In addition to being in music, Reed, Fears, and Williams appeared in the 2000 film Bring It On as members of the East Compton Clovers cheerleading squad, fronted by Gabrielle Union.
 Williams also had a small role (playing herself) in the 2001 movie On the Line.
-Blaque also appears on Lisa "Left Eye" Lopes's 2001 solo debut album, Supernova, on the track titled "Head to the Sky", which was only released internationally.
-In 2005, two clips of Fears's solo songs titled "The One" and "NJ2" were leaked onto the internet.
+Blaque appears on Lisa "Left Eye" Lopes's 2001 solo debut album, Supernova, on the track titled "Head to the Sky", which was only released internationally.
+In 2005, two clips of Fears's solo songs titled "The One" and "NJ2" were leaked on the internet.